 What is the chemistry of ” falling in love”?
 What might we take from this force of nature going on inside us that could help us as leaders inspire – and sustain those around us to they’re more resilient?
 Might this same falling in love chemistry be part of the emotionally intelligent leader’s toolkit?

 The Why We Fall in Love, The Science of Love blog summarizes research on the three stages of love and the brain chemistry behind it.
-Simply put, the stages. brain-chemistry involved and our chemical responses are:
+Simply put, the stages.

 Stage 1: Lust – Oestrogen, Testosterone = Attraction/Endurance